Author Guidelines

 Language

 The submitted articles in DUJAS should be written in Arabic or English.
 (American or British usage is accepted).
-Professional language help may be required to make sure that the manuscript can move smoothly through the peer review and publication process.
+Professional language help may be required to make sure that the manuscript can move smoothly through peer review and publication process.

 Structure of Original Articles